pcamus/embedded-sensors/Pico_IMU_10DOF/my_IMU_code/README.md

 \
 **`def icm20948_Accel_Read(self):`**

 Reads X,Y,Z acceleration.
-Corrects values to take into account the fact that the value are signed and returns thes values
+Corrects values to take into account the fact that the values are signed and returns thes values

 \
 **`def icm20948_Temp_Read(self):`**